sergioandresco/sergioandresco/README.md

 ```

 About me:
-- 🔭 I’m currently working on **I am currently working in a bank in Colombia, in the part of the architecture and gobernament of security of the information.**
+- 🔭 I’m currently working on **I'm currently working as a Full Stack Developer with main focus on Frontend.**
-- 🌱 I’m currently learning **I'm currently learning design and science of data bases, and web development with  php, javascript, and framework laravel.**
+- 🌱 I’m currently learning **I'm currently specializing in Frontend development with React and user experience.**
-- 🤔 I’m looking for help with **Looking for help with new job opportunities, focused in data bases and web development.**
+- 🤔 I’m looking for help with **I'm looking for help with new job opportunities, focused on frontend web development.**
-- 💬 Ask me about **Ask me about games, data bases and a little bit web development.**
+- 💬 Ask me about **Ask me about web development, games, databases and music.**
 - 📫 How to reach me: **sergiocobos6@outlook.com**
-- ⚡ Fun fact: **I am very good with data bases.**
+- ⚡ Fun fact: **I'm very good with frontend design and development.**

 You can find me 🌎: